 An example includes being able to tell the difference between a dark beer or pale ale - knowing this makes ordering for someone else easier as they can quickly declare their preference.

-Another example includes identifying obscure liquors - this is a small detail that makes customers feel more confident in ordering and increase alcohol sales.
+Another example includes identifying obscure liquors - this is a small detail that makes customers feel more confident in ordering and increases alcohol sales.

 Another example includes: "What kind of alcohol do you serve?" - this is a perfect opportunity to increase bar sales by mentioning that they offer drinks from all over the world.

-Another important detail is properly rimming a glass to serve with your drinks by moistening it first with a citrus fruit or liqueur then dipping it into the dish containing your ingredient, such as salt, sugar, cinnamon, chilli, ginger, crushed candy, etc.
+Another important detail is properly rimming a glass to serve with your drinks by moistening it first with citrus fruit or liqueur and then dipping it into the dish containing your ingredient, such as salt, sugar, cinnamon, chili, ginger, crushed candy, etc.

 Often bartenders will use the shot glass as a measurement unit instead of ml or ounces.
 The size and shape of these glasses vary with each establishment - so ask your staff what they usually use to make drinks and adjust which type of shot glass or shaker will be used to make drinks.

-Bartenders should also know how much an ounce is and this can vary depending on where you are - so if a bartender is unfamiliar with measurements, it is encouraged to have them ask staff with knowledge of your restaurant's procedures are; instead of guessing based off another bar's size.
+Bartenders should also know how much an ounce is and this can vary depending on where you are - so if a bartender is unfamiliar with measurements, it is encouraged to have them ask staff with knowledge of your restaurant's procedures; instead of guessing based on another bar's size.

 For example, if you want to know how many shots are in an 18 oz container, it would be 2.5 times larger than those with 12 oz containers and roughly 20% less per drink due to ice that is added depending on where you live and other factors.

-Understanding and knowing the basics of bartenders is a fundamental element to any successful bar.
+Understanding and knowing the basics of bartenders is a fundamental element of any successful bar.
 Here are some details that can be easily overlooked:

 - Always be professional and clean the premises often

-- Empathize with customer, try not to take things personally, and do not pour any more than 1 drink per minute to avoid spillage.
+- Empathize with customers, try not to take things personally, and do not pour any more than 1 drink per minute to avoid spillage.

 - Cold Shot: a shot of liquor served with ice on the side.